 Felony DUI convictions will go on your criminal record.
 It is then made available to future employers, landlords, and anyone who may wish to do a background check on you due to your actions.
 This is why being charged with a crime can significantly complicate your situation and negatively influence your life.

-If you believe you have been wrongfully charged with a felony offense drunk driving conviction, you must retain the services of experienced drunk driving attorneys in Boise to help lessen or clear you of your charges and keep your criminal record clean.
+If you believe you have been wrongfully charged with a felony offense drunk driving conviction, you must retain the services of an experienced criminal defense attorney to help lessen or clear you of your charges and keep your criminal record clean.

 Importance of a DUI Defense Attorney